temporalio/documentation/docs-src/concepts/what-is-a-payload-codec.md

 id: what-is-a-payload-codec
 title: What is a Payload Codec?
 sidebar_label: Payload Codec
-description: A Payload Codec transforms an array of Payloads (for example, a list of Workflow arguments) into another array of Payloads.
+description: A Payload Codec transforms an array of Payloads into another array of Payloads.
 tags:
   - term
   - explanation